Reviewed By

 The incidence rate on a per-100,000 basis is around 16% per 100,000 textile workers.
 According to the Centers for Disease Control and Prevention, the overall rate of mesothelioma per 100,000 people is approximately 1%.

-Another study published in Cancer Medicine found 108 mesothelioma deaths among asbestos textile workers, further proving the danger’s existence.
+Another study published in Cancer Medicine found 108 mesothelioma deaths among textile workers, further proving there’s a risk of asbestos exposure for this occupation.

 Patient Advocates to Help Former Textile Workers With Mesothelioma